-2. To vote by mail, you may contact the Election office for an Application for Advance Voter Ballot and it can be mailed to you, or come in person.
-The applications can be downloaded at http://www.sos.ks.gov, under Filings & Forms, and then Elections & Legislative.
+2. To vote by mail, you may contact the Election office for an Application for Advance Ballot by Mail and it can be mailed to you, or come in person.
+You may download the Application for Advance Ballot by Mail by clicking on the link located below.
 These applications can be mailed back to the election office or faxed at (785) 392-2011.
-The completed application must be received at the Election Office before 5:00 p.m. on the Friday prior to the election.
+The completed application must be received at the Election Office before 5:00 p.m. on the Tuesday prior to the election.
 Ballots can be mailed beginning 20 days before the election.
-Your completed ballot must be returned by mail or in person to the County Election Office.
-All persons asking someone else to deliver or mail their ballots, must submit in writing to the County Election Office, the name of the person they are designating to return ballot.
-All ballots are required to be received by 7:00 p.m., on Election Day is eligible for counting if received within three days after the election.
+Your completed ballot may be returned to the county election officer OR to any polling place within the county by close of polls on Election Day.
+Any mailed ballot postmarked or otherwise noted by USPS that ballot was mailed by close of polls on Election Day is eligible for counting if received within three days after the election.

 3. You may go to the polls and vote on Election Day.
 The polls are open from 7:00 a.m. to 7:00 p.m. on Election Day.
 Photo ID is required.